segunoladapo/Cognizany-Capital-One-Bank-Training-Project/README.md

 Employee ID:857812
-Design Pattern Implemented in the Project: Template, Adapter (DTO) and Builder Design Architectural Design Pattern: MVC
+Design Pattern Implemented in the Project: Template, DTO and Builder Design Architectural Design Pattern: MVC
 Notes: I was able to implement all required Rest APIs for Deposit, Autoloan, and CreditCard micro-services.
 I was only able to implement the Builder and adapter pattern in Auto Loan services.
 Also, Orchestrator service is yet to